Ibrian93/SeleniumProject/Frontend/README.md

 Then you will have your tests running.
 Take into account that they are not running in headless mode, so a chrome window will spawn.

+## Run the tests with Docker
+Before running the tests with Docker, please make sure the Docker daemon is up and running.
+Once done, run the following command:
+> `docker compose up --build --abort-on-container-exit` And voilà, there you have running the test in a docker container